tintin10q/uhhh/README.md

   - End active sessions when complete
   - Delete individual sessions
   - Bulk delete all sessions
+- **Persistent Storage**:
-- **Persistent Storage**: All data is stored in localStorage for convenience
+   - All data is stored in localStorage
+   - Detection if you forgot to stop a session
 - **Responsive Design**: Works on desktop and mobile devices
 - **Dark/Light Mode**: Supports system theme preferences